bitcoin-core/bitcoincore.org/_posts/en/pages/2016-01-18-segwit-wallet-dev.md

 * When spending a native P2WSH, the <code>scriptSig</code> MUST be empty, and the witness stack format and signature generating rules are same as P2SH-P2WSH (including the requirement of using compressed public key)
 * [Example](http://n.bitcoin.ninja/checktx?txid=78457666f82c28aa37b74b506745a7c7684dc7842a52a457b09f09446721e11c)

-#### Why and How to Use Native P2WPKH and P2WSH?
+#### Why and How to Use Native (Bech32) P2WPKH and P2WSH?

-* There is no address format for native P2WPKH and P2WSH.
-BIP142 is deferred and is likely to be implemented in a completely different way.
-Another attempt, [BIP173][] (Bech32), has 'Draft' status as of June 2017.
+* [BIP173][] proposes a checksummed base32 format (Bech32) for native P2WPKH and P2WSH addresses.
+* Support for Bech32 addresses was included in Bitcoin Core v0.16.0
 * Comparing with the P2SH versions, the transaction <code>vsize</code> of native versions is smaller in most cases, and therefore less fee may be required
 * Native P2WPKH and P2WSH may be used with raw <code>scriptPubKey</code> protocols, such as the Payment Protocol (BIP70).
 However, it may affect the privacy of the payer and recipient (see below).
-* Native P2WPKH and P2WSH may be used as default change address, but this may allow other people identifying the change easily (see below)
+* Native P2WPKH and P2WSH may be used as default change address, but this may allow other people to identify the change easily (see below)
-* It is expected that the use of native P2WPKH and P2WSH would be uncommon at the beginning, which may cause privacy concerns among the users.
+* Until native P2WPKH and P2WSH are widely used, these address types may cause privacy concerns among users.

 ### Scripts and Transactions Examples